anand-swaroop-git/my-misc-scripts/README.md

-# my-misc-scripts
+# cfts
-This repo contains some misc scripts that come handy for day to day tasks
+A repo for self-built AWS CloudFormation Templates